TotomInc/discord-stream/readme.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/TotomInc/discord-stream.svg)](https://greenkeeper.io/)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

-> A music bot for Discord with high-performance, easily scalable.
+> A music bot for Discord with high-performance.

 ## Structure

-The project is split into smaller packages which can be found into the `/packages` folder:
+This project a mono-repo, which means it is split into smaller packages:

 - `discord-bot`: source for the Discord bot.
-- `rest-api`: an API to communicate with the MongoDB.
+- `rest-api`: an API to communicate with MongoDB and third-party tools.

-Each package contains a `readme`.
+- `models`: contains models that are used across the multiple packages.

 ## Quick-setup